atharaq/atharaq.github.io/cs2-s25/lesson3.md

 Write a program which asks the user to input a positive integer.
 Check that the input is valid (using **hasNextInt**) and that it is positive.
 If the number is positive, determine if it is a perfect square.

 Do this **without** using the built-in Math libraries.
 Think for a bit first about how you might try to figure this one out.
 Describe your method on paper, in words or in pseudocode first, before you write the code.
-This exercise will be due **next Thursday** (2/8), so you have some time.

 Some problem solving tips: